 Dates & Deadlines

-APPLICATION DEADLINE: Due to a high volume of applications, this program is no longer accepting applications for Summer 2018.
+APPLICATION DEADLINE: Due to a large volume of applicants for the 2019 program cycle this program is now closed.

 ORIENTATION: All participants who confirm participation in the program must complete two mandatory components to the Pre-departure Orientation: